christianhaitian/BezelProject-for-Linux/README.md

 Do the following:

 * Click on the green code button above and download the zip.
-* Open the zip and place the BezelProject folder in /roms/tools.
+* Open the zip, then click into the `BezelProject-for-rk3326-master` folder and copy the BezelProject folder to /roms/tools.
 The .sh file can be installed in the BezelProject folder or in the /roms/tools folder.
    * For ArkOS on the RG351V or RG351MP, if SD2 is being used for roms, installation must be in /roms2/tools/.
 The .sh file can be installed in the BezelProject folder or in the /roms2/tools folder.
 * Run BezelProject.sh from ArkOS through Options > Tools system menu.